 Always try to do your best, even if it will take an hour or two more.
 Especially if you’re a weekend warrior like me and you’re not doing this for money.

-However, if you’re starting a car detailing business, time is money, and you will speed up with time and experience.
+Of course, if you’re starting a car detailing business, time is money, and you will speed up with time and experience.
 But don’t rush at the beginning, learn how to do the job properly, and after 5-10 cars, your speed will improve a lot.